-Membership by non-Psychology faculty.
-If less than three nominees achieve a vote of acceptance on 50% or more of the ballots cast, then the Department Chair, in consultation with the candidate(s), shall identify qualified faculty members from outside the department to stand for election to the Psychology RTP committee(s).
-Once the outside candidates have been identified, the normal election shall occur.
+Membership by Non-Psychology Faculty.
+If less fewer than three five nominees achieve a vote of acceptablence on 50% or more of the ballots cast, committee members are elected after following the above procedures, then the Department Chair, in consultation with the candidate(s), shall identify qualified faculty members from outside the department to stand for election to the Psychology RTP committee(s).
+Once the outside candidates nominees have been identified, the normal election procedures shall occur for the additional nominees.
 Proposed without Track Changes

 Formation of Department RTP Committees.
 Two committees composed of five voting members will be formed, which may have overlapping members.
 The committee considering actions of (a) promotion to Professor, (b) reappointment or tenure of an Associate Professor, or (c) reappointment or tenure of a Professor shall be restricted to tenured faculty members with the rank of Professor.
 This committee is heretofore referred to as the Professor committee.
 The committee considering actions of (a) reappointment of an Assistant Professor or (b) tenure and/or promotion of an Assistant Professor shall be restricted to tenured faculty with the rank of at least Associate Professor who themselves are not being evaluated in the RTP process that year.
 This committee is heretofore referred to as the Associate committee.
 In all cases, the committees’ goals are to form majority decisions.